THE SMALL PRINT

 4. All material (bespoke or otherwise) remains the property of the author.
 This includes any permitted additions (see.
 ALTERATIONS & CUTS).

 5. A licence to perform MUST be applied for and granted prior to the commencement of rehearsals or any form of production announcement (including but not limited to social media).

 6. All licenses are non-exclusive unless otherwise arranged.

 7. Licences are non-transferable and strictly for the number of performances/dates detailed in the contractual agreement.

 8. Tom Whalley Pantomimes must be informed as soon as possible of any performances additional to those detailed in the signed agreement.
 An additional payment will be due and an updated licence issued.

-9. 50% of the total fee is due alongside a signed copy of the contractual agreement to secure any licence with the remaining balance due no later than 60 days from the contract date unless an alternative arrangement is stipulated.
+9. A minimum of 50% of the total fee is due alongside a signed copy of the contractual agreement to secure any licence with the remaining balance due no later than 60 days from the contract date.

 10. Deposit payments and licensing fees are non-refundable.

 11. In the event of necessary postponement of a production due to force majeure, performance dates can be rescheduled and re-licensed at no additional cost.

 12. The theatre company/society/organisation is permitted and authorised to make minor cuts/alterations as necessary.
 In this instance, minor refers to the alteration or omission of individual lines unless to the detriment of the integrity of the script.

 13. Any changes in structure, addition of characters or any other changes deemed substantial must be detailed and confirmed in writing.